Retail Customer Service

 Retail Customer Service Strategy

-You might be asking yourself, Why do I even need a retail customer service strategy?
-The answer is that unless you have a plan, you’ll fail to plan and ultimately that means you plan to fail.
-I mean, if you have no target, how do you know if you’re hitting it, right?
+You might ask yourself, Why do I need a retail customer service strategy?
+The answer is that unless you have a plan, you’ll fail to plan, and ultimately, that means you plan to fail.
+If you have no target, how do you know if you’re hitting it?

 When looking for how to increase your retail customer service, you’ll have to spend time to understand that your customer’s journey is multi-faceted, so begin your strategy by thinking like your current customers.

-Your VP of Operations, Chief Marketing Officer, Customer Service Manager, Training Director, and a few of your best store managers should have input on all of this so there is consensus that the customer journey you have mapped is accurate and applicable to most of your current customers, warts and all.
+Your VP of Operations, Chief Marketing Officer, Customer Service Manager, Training Director, and a few of your best store managers should have input on all of this.
+Hence, there is consensus that the customer journey you have mapped is accurate and applicable to most of your current customers, warts and all.

 You have to think like a shopper.
 After all, it’s their journey, not yours.
-You have to gather behaviors your consumers exhibit when they start to think about purchasing.
-You want to think about:
+You have to gather behaviors your consumers exhibit when they consider purchasing.
+You want to think about the following:

-- What influences them first?
+• What are the shopper's initial influencers?
 Movies, blogs, videos, articles, brands, etc.

-- How do you engage them, and what do you want them to do next?
-Buy from the site, go to your store, sign up for your newsletter?
+• How do you engage them, and what do you want them to do next?
+Buy from the site, visit your store, and sign up for your newsletter.

-Next, note what the middle and end of the buyer journey looks like:
+Next, note what the middle and end of the buyer journey look like:

-- What do they experience as they arrive at your store?
-These are the physical details of the condition of your store including lighting, music, overall cleanliness.
+• What do they experience as they arrive at your store?
+These are the physical details of the condition of your store, including lighting, music, and overall cleanliness.

-- What is your send-off to the shopper?
-Silence, bid farewall, thank you?
+• What is your send-off to the shopper?
+Silence, bid farewell, thank you?

-Finally, input your Key Performance Indicators (KPIs) into your plan, as they are the true measures of the results of your current customer journey.
+Finally, input your Key Performance Indicators (KPIs) into your plan, as they are the true measures of your current customer journey results.

 Some of the most used KPI metrics for retail are: